 Our information is based on personal experience and is unbiased towards any lodge or operation.

 We will always strive to ensure that your fishing trip is optimised to meet both the best seasonal conditions.

-If you would like to know more about the fishing in Columbia, please contact us and we will provide you with more details.
+If you would like to know more about the fishing in Colombia, please contact us and we will provide you with more details.
 For availabilities, prices, pre trip information, booking form etc. please contact:

 It’s easy.
 Just email your name and your recommendation to [email protected].
-Please tell us about your trip to Columbia and attach any photographs you would like to share.
+Please tell us about your trip to Colombia and attach any photographs you would like to share.
 Please remember that the submitting of your recommendation is considered a release of permission for your testimonial to be used by WhereWiseMenFish for promotional purposes.